jiriklepl/llm_code_optimization/README.md

 # Artifact: Effect of Abstractions and Prompting Strategies on LLM-Guided High-Performance Optimizations

-This repository contains the replication package for the paper "Effect of Abstractions and Prompting Strategies on LLM-Guided High-Performance Optimizations" submitted to HLPP 2026.
+This repository contains the replication package for the paper "Effect of Abstractions and Prompting Strategies on LLM-Guided High-Performance Optimizations" submitted to ICA3PP 2026.
 The package includes all necessary code, scripts, and instructions to reproduce the results presented in the paper.

 ```bibtex
 @inproceedings{ TODO }